Katarina-Kovacova/weather_app_cli/README.md

-The app utilises sn Open weather API to obtain weather data from selected a city, adding new locations into a .json file.
+The app utilises an Open weather API to obtain weather data from a selected city, adding new locations into a .json file.